-For Easter dinner, our family traditionally had an Italian favorite, called “Ponzette” which was actually stuffed breast of veal.
+For Easter dinner, our family traditionally had an Italian favorite, called “Ponzette” which was actually a stuffed breast of veal.
 I always heard that word growing up, but I recently looked it up to see if it was a real word.
-I think the real word is panzetta but my mom always pronouned it as “pon-zette”.
+I think the real word is panzetta, but my mom always pronounced it as “pon-zette.”
 I have never made it, and only remember having it growing up as a child.

 Traditional Antipasto Platter

 And remember those eggs from the Easter Bread?
 Those eggs can be used to make a delicious antipasto dish, filled with sliced hard-boiled eggs, cheese, salami, tomatoes, and olives over a bed of lettuce.
 This served as either an appetizer or salad to accompany the main course.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.